 Day 13: Arrival in Oahu

-Spotting Oahu on the horizon will happen a lot further out from land than when coming into Tabuaeran!
+We’ll spot Oahu on the horizon farther out from land than when coming into Tabuaeran.
 We’ll keep our eyes peeled, and only the one with the eagle’s eye will be lucky enough to call “Land Ho!”.
 Slowly, the island will get bigger and more detailed, until it’s time to drop sails outside the channel for Ko Olina Marina and head in to find our berth.
 While we wait to get cleared through customs and immigration we’ll tidy Sea Dragon.

 Day 14: Departure Day

-After a nice sleep on the dock after passage, we’ll have a big group breakfast and wait to finish clearing through customs and immigration.
+After a night on the dock after passage, we’ll have a final breakfast together and wait to finish clearing through customs and immigration.
 Once the paper work is done, it will be time to disembark Sea Dragon at 1500.
-We’ll all say so long, but not goodbye and you’ll find yourself free to explore the tropical and volcanic Hawaiian Island chain as you wish.
+We’ll say so long to each other but not goodbye.
+You’ll be free to explore the tropical and volcanic Hawaiian Island chain as you wish on your own.

 – 13 nights accommodation on Sea Dragon